A guide to Skyline Photography

 For skyline photography, the aspect ratio plays a crucial role in how you frame the city, the sense of scale you convey, and the overall aesthetic impact of your final image.
 Specifically 3:1 (a very wide panoramic) and 3:2 (a common standard rectangular format).
 Let's break down the role of format, focusing on these two examples.

-Sense of Scale and Scope: A wider format emphasizes breadth and vastness, while a more traditional rectangular format can highlight height and density.
+The format dictates the boundaries of your visual story.
+A wider format emphasizes breadth and vastness, while a more traditional rectangular format can highlight height and density.

 In essence, the format isn't just a technical detail; it's a powerful compositional tool.
 By deliberately choosing between a 3:2 rectangle and a 3:1 panorama, you're making a conscious artistic decision about how your cityscape will be perceived.